daily word - mercenary or transcendent?

 Add new comment

-daily word - one size fits all?
+daily word - prayer budget?

 Dale Cresap's picture